CatchySmile/VincioChat/README.md

 ## Privacy & Terms

-- No messages, user data, or room information are stored permanently
+- No messages, user data, or room information are stored
 - All data exists only in memory during active sessions
 - When a room is deleted, all associated information is immediately removed
-- No logging of personally identifiable information
+- No logging of personally identifiable information or similar.

 ## License